pranav-pang/pranav-pang.github.io/about.md

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+For more information about F 1/10 visit http://f1tenth.org/

 ### Contact Us